Many Minds, One Heart

 Students face a myriad of subject, academic and career choices while at school.
 Our Pathways Centre helps them make informed decisions that lay the right groundwork for their futures.

-Students who are unsure about career or subject choices are always welcome to visit the Pathways Centre to speak with the VET and Careers Coordinator, Senior Pathways Coordinator or VCAL Coordinator – as are families.
+Students who are unsure about career or subject choices are always welcome to visit the Pathways Centre to speak with the Careers and VET Coordinator, Senior Pathways Coordinator or VCAL Coordinator – as are families.

 Whether students are heading towards tertiary study, a traineeship, apprenticeship or employment, the Pathways Centre can offer professional advice and assistance in the following areas: